Years 10 and 11

 There are six topics that will be covered during the course.
 These are:

-Topic 2: Data – understanding of binary, data representation, data storage and compression.
+• Topic 2: Data.
+Students explore binary, data representation, storage and compression.

-Topic 3: Computers – understanding of hardware and software components of computer systems
+• Topic 3: Computers.
+Students develop an understanding of hardware and software

-Topic 4: Networks – understanding of computer networks and network security.
+• Topic 4: Networks.
+Students learn about computer networks and network security.

-the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.
+• Topic 5: Issues and impact.
+Students consider emerging technologies and the impact of computing on society and the environment, including ethical and legal issues.

-Topic 6: Problem-solving with programming – understanding algorithms, decomposing problems and reading, writing, refining and evaluating programs.
+• Topic 6: Problem-solving with programming.
+Students practise algorithms, decomposing problems, and reading, writing and evaluating programs.

 Assessment